Dusky grouse: Migration

 They are permanent residents but move short distances by foot and short flights to denser forest areas in winter, with the odd habit of moving to higher altitudes in winter.

 Diet

-These birds forage on the ground, or in trees in winter.
-In winter, they mainly eat fir and douglas-fir needles, occasionally also hemlock and pine needles; in summer, other green plants (Pteridium, Salix), berries (Gaultheria, Mahonia, Rubus, Vaccinium), and insects (particularly ants, beetles, grasshoppers) are more important.
-Chicks are almost entirely dependent on insect food for their first ten days.
+Dusky grouse forage mainly for plant matter on the ground, as well as in trees and along branches (in the winter).
+During the coldest months, they mainly eat fir and douglas-fir needles, occasionally consuming hemlock and pine needles, as well.
+Then, in the spring and summer, the fresh green growth of various herbaceous perennials (Pteridium, Salix) and berry plants (Gaultheria, Mahonia, Rubus, Vaccinium), as well as invertebrates (particularly larger ants, beetles, crickets and grasshoppers), become more available and thus more readily consumed.
+Chicks are almost entirely dependent on insect prey for several weeks after hatching.

 Breeding

 Males sing with deep hoots on their territory and make short flapping flights to attract females.
 Females leave the male's territory after mating.